danwooller/arr_scripts/README.md

 Systemd: Standard on Ubuntu/Debian/Raspbian.

 ⚙️ Service Configuration Template
-When creating a new background service, use this logic within your .service files to ensure compatibility with update_script.sh:
+When creating a new background service, use this logic within your .service files to ensure compatibility with git_pull_install.sh:

 Ini, TOML
 ```bash